 Hi!
 We want to hear about your success stories with IMR Powder.
 Whether you've had success shooting in competition, or hunting, or just honing your skills at the range, we'd like to know.
 Just send us a picture and a short letter about it, and we'll post it here on the web site.
 It's also okay to send a story and picture about a friend or family member.
-As our way of saying thanks, you will receive a free standard or low crown hat, a $12.95 value!

 Please mail your letters and pictures to: